cnnrbrn/javascript-guide/data/api/single-result.md

 }
 ```

-We only add the HTML between the element that we found, so everything inside
+We only add the HTML between the element that we selected, so everything inside

 ```html
 <div class="dog-details">